jburrows82/llmcord/README.md

 - Google Lens processing primarily uses SerpAPI.
 Ensure you have valid SerpAPI keys configured.
 If SerpAPI fails (e.g., all keys rate-limited), it falls back to a custom Playwright implementation.
 For the fallback to work, ensure Playwright is installed (`pip install playwright`), Chrome drivers are installed (`python -m playwright install chrome`), and the Chrome profile configuration (`user_data_dir`, `profile_directory_name`) is correctly set in `config.yaml`.
 Ensure Chrome is closed for the specified profile when the fallback is triggered.

-- **Rate Limit Handling:** The bot uses SQLite databases (in the `ratelimit_dbs/` folder) to track rate-limited API keys (LLM & SerpAPI).
+- **Rate Limit Handling:** The bot uses SQLite databases (in the `ratelimit_dbs/` folder at the project root) to track rate-limited API keys (LLM & SerpAPI).
 Keys are put on a 24-hour cooldown.
-This cooldown state persists even if the bot restarts (tracked via `last_reset_timestamp.txt`).
+This cooldown state persists even if the bot restarts (tracked via `last_reset_timestamp.txt` at the project root).
 If all keys for a service become rate-limited, the cooldown is reset for that service.
 Error messages are only sent to Discord if all keys fail for a request.
 Ensure `ratelimit_dbs/` and `last_reset_timestamp.txt` are added to your `.gitignore` if you manage your deployment with git.

 - PRs are welcome :)